- Experienced & Award-Winning Representation

 - Adult Protective Services;

 - Department of Public Health, Licensing and Certification; and/or

 - Community Care Licensing, Department of Social Services.

-In addition to reporting abuse to the appropriate agencies, it is also important to contact an attorney who is well versed in elder abuse litigation.
-The individuals and facilities responsible for abuse should be held accountable for their negligent and/or willfully malicious behavior.
+In addition to reporting elder abuse to the appropriate agencies, it is also important to contact an attorney who is well versed in elder abuse litigation.
+The individuals and facilities responsible for abuse should be held accountable for their negligent and/or willfully malicious behavior and the damages they have caused their victims.
 At a minimum, it may prevent the abuse/neglect from occurring to someone else's loved one in the future.

 For a free and confidential consultation with an experienced elder abuse and neglect attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.